quicwg/base-drafts/draft-ietf-quic-transport.md

-An endpoint that receives a CONNECTION_CLOSE frame MAY send a single packet containing a CONNECTION_CLOSE frame before entering the draining state, using a CONNECTION_CLOSE frame and a NO_ERROR code if appropriate.
+An endpoint that receives a CONNECTION_CLOSE frame MAY send a single packet containing a CONNECTION_CLOSE frame before entering the draining state, using a NO_ERROR code if appropriate.
 An endpoint MUST NOT send further packets, which could result in a constant exchange of CONNECTION_CLOSE frames until either endpoint exits the closing state.